bedsongultom/apicrud-node-postgres/README.md

 Setting up an Express.js server

 ## first step
-To set up a Express.js app server, create a directory for the project to live in.
+ To set up a Express.js app server, create a directory for the project mkdir apicrud-node-postgres cd apicrud-node-postgres

-mkdir apicrud-node-postgres
-cd apicrud-node-postgres

 ## second step